 My Digital Photography of

-Jumping Spiders (family Salticidae) 2
+Phidippus Jumping Spiders

 Spider #43

 This spider was given to me by a student on June 8, 2009, but wasn't photographed until June 22, 2009.
 He was missing one of his hind legs when she found him.
-I plan on mating her with spider #41 when I am able to observe them every day.

 This female was found on a flower pot I was just about to throw in the recycling bin until I noticed her hanging onto the side.
 At first, I thought she might be the escaped #38, but her markings didn't match, so she's definitely a new spider.
 She was photographed on June 22, 2009.
+She appeared to be eating the pollen from this flower.

 I found this spider near the kitchen sink area shortly after "Solara" escaped.
 At first, I thought he must be the male I lost previously in the house, #37, but he didn't have the "moustache" and I didn't think that was something they would lose with time, although maybe it is.
 I am calling him a different name and number though.
 He is named Robospider because he is one of the kind that really makes greatly exaggerated robotic movements every time he travels anywhere or looks around.
 Not all of them act quite this robotic.
 From May through mid-June, he came out on many days to surprise me and had a few close calls.
 One time, he was on the coffee-maker and could have gotten inside and drowned.
 Another time, he was on the faucet while I was washing dishes and I didn't notice him until I had washed several items.
 I leave out a shallow dish (tupperware lid) for him to drink from near the sink, but apparently, he must not be using it since he was trying to get water straight from the faucet.
 I finally photographed him on June 1, 2009 on the peony flowers before giving him a hearty cricket meal and releasing him near the sink again.
 He was very cooperative during his photo shoot, allowing me to nudge him different ways and he would stay there and pose.
 It was very easy to get some good shots of him.
 I even made an animation of him "dancing."